bamru-truck/bamru_truck/hgci/README.md

 # Home Grown CI Server

-An experiment to test the feasability of a custom-built CI server to use in place of Jenkins.
-HGCI is not ready for production.
+A custom-built CI server - potential alternative to use in place of Jenkins.
+HGCI can be integrated with GitHub to run automatically on any PR, or can be run manually.

 Inspired by: https://developer.github.com/guides/building-a-ci-server/